Published On: Jun 10 2011 03:41:14 PM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 Kareem Abdul-Jabbar, who won three consecutive NCAA championships with the UCLA Bruins and went on to win a record six NBA MVP awards, also had acting roles in the movies "Game of Death" and "Airplane."
-Take a look at other athletes who've dabbled in acting.

 Michael Jordan wasn't content with dominating the NBA during his run of six NBA titles with the Chicago Bulls.
 He also played himself in "Space Jam" and "He Got Game" and made cameos on several TV shows.